-All staff is required to keep accurate records of time worked in order to calculate pay and benefits.
-The Library Manager and staff must initial any changes made to a time sheet.
+All staff is required to keep accurate records of time worked to calculate pay and benefits.
+All employees are required to clock in at the beginning of their shift and clock out at then end of their shift; any discrepancies must be reported to the Library Manager.

-The Library Manager will advise all time keeping records must be kept ensuring timely preparation of the payroll.